 [Unless that rule is suspended, the resolution is sent to the Rules Committee, which may in turn refer it to another committee or back to the full House.
-If resolution.]
+If the rule is suspended, the following dialog may occur.]

 Member: I move the adoption of House Resolution 372.
-[Proceeds to explain question is on the motion.
+[Proceeds to explain resolution 1

+The gentleman offers and moves the adoption of House Resolution 372.
+The question is on the motion.
 Those in favor signify by saying aye; opposed vote no. The resolution is adopted (or lost).